gamemanual0/gm0/source/docs/hardware-basics/servo-guide/index.rst

 a blanket answer for.
 To learn more, please read the :doc:`Choosing a servo<choosing-servo>` section below.

-The more prevalent problem with servos is durability: internal servo gears in cheaper servos strip easily when subjected to shock loads.
+The most prevalent problem with servos is durability: internal servo gears in cheaper servos strip easily when subjected to shock loads.
 Servos are also very bad at handling lateral loads or bending of the shaft.
 To avoid having to frequently replace servos, choose ones with metal gears and use a ServoBlock or